energyCUEE/probforecast/README.md

 ```

 This repository consists of the following folders.
-- **codes** consists of codes of an experiment for the simulated dataset and solar dataset.
+- **codes** consist of an experiment for the simulated and solar datasets.
   - **Formulation** consists of .py file for P1 and P3 formulation which reformulated as linear programming.
   are utilized for downloading data, cleaning it, and generating datasets.
-- **data** contains solar data and simulated data, which are used in the experiment training and testing process.
+- **data** contains solar and simulated data used in the experiment training and testing process.
-- **figures** contains all figures and a python notebook file, visualization.ipynb, used to generate all figures in the conference paper.
+- **figures** contains all figures and a Python notebook file for visualization.ipynb generates all figures in the conference paper.
-- **results** store all the CSV, pkl, npy files using in this project
+- **results** store all the CSV, pkl, npy files used in this project